unifiedjs/unified-language-server/readme.md

 Language servers created using this package implement the following language server features:

+*   `textDocument/codeAction`
+    — The language server implements code actions based on the `expected` field on reported messages.
+    A code action can either insert, replace, or delete text based on the range of the message and the expected value.
 *   `textDocument/didChange`
     — when a document is changed by the client, the language server processes it using a unified pipeline.